arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 8: Can I continue using Lochness for specific tasks during the migration, or will it be completely inaccessible?
+### Can I continue using Lochness for specific tasks during the migration, or will it be completely inaccessible?
 <details>
 <summary> <b>Answer</b>: </summary>
  Once the migration has started for your group, Lochness will be inaccessible.
 If access to Lochness is critical for specific tasks during this period, we strongly encourage you to reach out to us.
 We understand that some users may have time-sensitive activities or dependencies on Lochness, and we are committed to working with you to find solutions that meet your needs.
 Please contact our support team to discuss your specific requirements, and we will do our best to accommodate your situation during the migration process.